 Properties of Numbers

-You've been using certain math properties your whole life without even knowing they had names.
-When you add \(3 + 5\) and get 8, and then add \(5 + 3\) and still get 8, that's not a coincidence—it's the commutative property at work.
-These properties are the basic rules that govern how numbers behave, and understanding them will make algebra much easier.
+You've been using these properties your whole life without knowing they had names.
+When you add \(3 + 5\) and get 8, then add \(5 + 3\) and still get 8, that's the commutative property at work.
+The properties on this page are the basic rules that govern how numbers behave, and once they have names you can use them deliberately in algebra.

 The Commutative Property

-The word "commutative" comes from "commute," like when you commute to school or work.
-The order of your trip doesn't matter—whether you drive from home to school or school to home, you're traveling the same distance.
+The word "commutative" comes from "commute," like commuting to school or work.
+The direction of your trip doesn't matter — home to school or school to home, you cover the same distance.
 Numbers work the same way with addition and multiplication.

 Commutative Property of Addition: The order in which you add numbers doesn't change the sum.